foodequalslife2/Dice-Game/README.md

 # Dice-Game
-It is a radiational dice-game played every Mid-Autumn Season Chinese-Filipino
+It is a traditional  dice-game played every Mid-Autumn Season Chinese-Filipino